githedgehog/docs/docs/user-guide/vpcs.md

 ## VPCAttachment

-Represents a specific VPC subnet assignemnt to the `Connection` object which means exact server port to a VPC binding.
+Represents a specific VPC subnet assignment to the `Connection` object which means exact server port to a VPC binding.
 It basically leads to the VPC being available on the specific server port(s) on a subnet VLAN.

 VPC could be attached to a switch which is a part of the VLAN namespace used by the VPC.